SpektraSystems/Introduction-to-Hyperscale-Citus-on-Azure-Database-for-PostgreSQL/Exercise4.md

   ![](Images/query4.png)

-For each table this command creates shards on the worker nodes.
+This command splits each specified table into a series of shards on the worker nodes.
 Each shard is a simple postgresql table that holds a set of users (as we sharded on user_id).
 It also creates metadata on the coordinator node to keep track of set of distributed tables and locality of shards on workers.
 As we sharded both the tables on user_id the tables are automatically colocated.
 This means that all the data related to a single user_id for both tables is on the same worker node.
 This helps when performing joins between the 2 tables locally on the worker nodes across the colocated shards.

 > **Note**: Within Hyperscale (Citus) servers there are three types of tables

-•	**Distributed Tables** - distributed across worker nodes (scaled out).
+-	**Distributed Tables** - distributed across worker nodes (scaled out).
 Generally large tables should be distributed tables to improve performance.
-•	**Reference tables** - Replicated to all nodes.
+-	**Reference tables** - Replicated to all nodes.
 Enables joins with distributed tables.
 Typically used for small tables like countries or product categories.
-•	**Local tables** - tables that reside on coordinator node, administration tables are good examples of local tables.
+-	**Local tables** - tables that reside on coordinator node, administration tables are good examples of local tables.
 We're ready to load data.
 The following commands will "shell" out to the Bash Cloud Shell and download the files.

 6. In the bash console copy and paste the following and press Enter.
 This will download the data files.